How Much Beetroot Powder Per Day? 300-600mg (2026): The Short Answer

 For most athletes the routine looks like this: one serving on ordinary training days, two servings during race week split morning and evening, and a deliberately timed pre-race dose in the 60-to-90-minute window.
 Skip the antibacterial mouthwash on race morning, swish before you swallow, and do not bother chasing doses above 600mg per dose, the research does not support it.

 The reason dosing this precisely is even possible is standardization.
-Beetroot Pro® publishes its 1,400mg NO3-T® betaine nitrate per serving (0g added sugar, $44.95 for 28 servings) so athletes can hit the clinical range with confidence rather than guessing from gram weights on an unlabeled scoop.
+Beetroot Pro® publishes an 8,000 mg beet extract per serving, yielding 160 mg dietary nitrate (0g added sugar, $49.95 for 28 servings), so athletes can compare a serving against the published research figures rather than guessing from gram weights on an unlabeled scoop.
 If you want a daily nitrate source you can actually dose by the numbers, you can find the standardized formula at Beetroot Pro® sports pre-workout beetroot powder.
+Comparing options first?
+See the best beetroot supplement buyer's guide, which ranks products by published nitrate dose, sugar, and price per serving.

 FDA disclaimer: These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.